White émigré: Organizations and activities

-with men faultlessly garbed by European standards”, leading him to wonder how they achieved this "deceptive appearance".
-The extent of Russian economic dominance of Harbin could be seen that “Moya-tvoya", a pidgin language combining aspects of Russian and Mandarin Chinese which developed in the 19th century when Chinese went to work in Siberia was considered essential by the Chinese merchants of Harbin.
+with men faultlessly garbed by European standards", leading him to wonder how they achieved this "deceptive appearance".
+The extent of Russian economic dominance of Harbin could be seen that "Moya-tvoya", a pidgin language combining aspects of Russian and Mandarin Chinese which developed in the 19th century when Chinese went to work in Siberia was considered essential by the Chinese merchants of Harbin.

 White émigrés fought with the Soviet Red Army during the Soviet invasion of Xinjiang and the Xinjiang War of 1937.
+During the German invasion of France in 1940, about 10,000 White Russians were serving in the French Army.

 During World War II, many white émigrés took part in the Russian Liberation Movement.
-The main reason that pushed the Whites to support the German power with action was the concept of a 'spring offensive', an armed intervention against the USSR that must be exploited in order to continue the civil war.
+The main reason that pushed the Whites to support the German power with action was the concept of a "spring offensive", an armed intervention against the USSR that must be exploited in order to continue the civil war.
 The latter was perceived by many Russian officers as an ongoing case that was never finished since the day of their exile.
 During the war, the white émigrés came into contact with former Soviet citizens from German-occupied territories who used the German retreat as an opportunity to either flee from the Soviet Union, or were in Germany and Austria as POWs and forced labor, and preferred to stay in the West, often referred to as the second wave of émigrés (often also called DPs – displaced persons, see Displaced persons camp).
 This smaller second wave fairly quickly began to assimilate into the white émigré community.

 After the war, active anti-Soviet combat was almost exclusively continued by NTS: other organizations either dissolved, or began concentrating exclusively on self-preservation and/or educating the youth.
 Various youth organizations, such as the Scouts-in-Exile became functional in raising children with a background in pre-Soviet Russian culture and heritage.

 The white émigrés formed the Russian Orthodox Church Abroad in 1924.
 The church continues its existence to this day, acting as both the spiritual and cultural center of the Russian Orthodox community abroad.
 On 17 May 2007, the Act of Canonical Communion with the Moscow Patriarchate reestablished canonical ties between the Russian Orthodox Church Abroad and the Russian Church of the Moscow Patriarchate, after more than 80 years of separation.